apoorvgupt479/Electronic-Configuration-Calculator/README.md

 # Electronic-Configuration-Calculator
-This C++ program asks for the no of electrons and gives the electronic configuration, charge and and metal or non metal.
+This C++ program asks for the number of electrons and gives the electronic configuration, charge and and tells if metal or non metal.